 How much does it cost?

-Hiring a bellydancer in DC or MD is well worth the cost for the entertainment value they can bring to your event or venue.
+Hiring a bellydancer in DC, MD, and VA is well worth the cost for the entertainment value they can bring to your event or venue.
 See Rates or contact Leilah Moon for an exact quote.
-The cost will reflect standard industry rates for a belly dancer in the Baltimore/DC Metro area.
+The cost will reflect standard industry rates for a belly dancer in the DC and Baltimore Metro area.
 Leilah Moon's rates also take into account her business and travel expenses, major holidays, size and scale of the event, and any special requests.

 What about tipping?

 If you loved the distinctive performance, professionalism, and entertainment value that hiring Leilah Moon brought to your event, then please feel free to express it with a tip, or better yet, write her a review!
 If you are hiring a belly dancer for a party, tip can be cash in separate envelope or included with her payment.
 If she is performing in a restaurant or public venue, a shower of bills or a few tucked into her armband or hip belt is totally acceptable.
 Please DO NOT tip in her bra, bosoms, or bottom.

 To see if your event is right for a belly dancer, check out Leilah Moon's tips for making your event memorable.
 If you are interested in having a gorgeous, talented belly dancer bring in guests to your restaurant, hookah lounge, or nightclub, please inquire availability via email.
 Leilah Moon resides in Maryland and would be willing to provide belly dance entertainment in your DC, MD, or NoVA area venue.
 Otherwise, you can check out her events and performance schedule on social media or the Schedule page.